ice-csic-astroexotic/ML-Poppyns/docs/_site/tutorials/learning_sbi.rst

   "show_profiling": true,

 The first section we need to specify is the architecture of the embedding neural network.
+The embedding net is used to extract features from the input data and to compress them into a latent vector that will be passed to the density estimator.
-For the sake of the example, we are using a Convolutional Nerual Network which is receiving an array with shape :math:`32 \times 32` with :math:`3` different input channels and is giving a latent vector of size :math:`32` containing a summary of the input feature maps:
+Since in this example we are using 2D maps as input for the sake of the example, we are using a Convolutional Nerual Network which is receiving an array with shape :math:`32 \times 32` with :math:`3` different input channels and is giving a latent vector of size :math:`32` containing a compressed representation of the input feature maps:

 ::